nrs-org/novelslop/content/vol_01/chap_09.typ

   Startled by the sudden mention of her name, she turned around to be met with the ever-familiar figure of her friends, Mikoto and Uta.

   She heaved a sigh of relief.
+Her heart could not bring herself to talk with yet another stranger.

   The two stopped by Mona's desk to ask her a couple questions before quickly returning to their seats.
 It was a shame that Mona's seat was so far from the two, whose seats were right stacked on each other.

   They seemed to not notice the crowd looking at Mona, however.
+She was not sure if that was a positive or negative thing, whatsoever.

   Just as Mona was reminded of the issues at hand, she sensed a vibration on her phone.

-  _Uta: Mona, there are some people staring at you while discussing something, y'know them?_
+  _Uta: Mona, there are some people staring at you while discussing something,
+    y'know them?_

   Mona received a text from Uta.
+Ah!
+That reminded her.
 After their small detour at the local fastfood stall the last day, both Uta and Mikoto traded phone numbers with Mona.
-  That was how they were able to message each other now.

-  _"She noticed!
-What to reply now..."_
+It was only when Uta messaged her that Mona realized that this event did really happen. _"God!
+Is there still anything important that
+    happened yesterday, too!"_

   // honeyworks tribute?
   Following Uta's message was an emote of a cute bear, seemingly clueless with a